 A charitable trust must be dedicated to charitable goals and not profit making.
 Like all trusts, charitable trusts are administrated by trustees who are governed by a trust deed.
 This trust deed will set out what the charity can and cannot invest in.

 For chargeable events on or after 9 April 2003, charitable trustees are liable to tax on the gains they make from insurance policies at the basic rate of tax (20%).
-So, if the gain is from a UK investment bond, where 20% is deemed to have been suffered within the life fund, there is no further tax liability.
+So, if the gain is from an onshore investment bond, where 20% is deemed to have been suffered within the life fund, there is no further tax liability.

-However, if the gain is from an international investment bond, the charitable trust will be liable to pay tax at 20%.
+However, if the gain is from an offshore investment bond, the charitable trust will be liable to pay tax at 20%.

-This document is based on Canada Life’s understanding of applicable UK tax legislation and current HM Revenue & Custom’s practice, as at March 2019 and could be subject to change in the future.
+This is based on Canada Life’s understanding of applicable UK tax legislation and current HM Revenue & Custom’s practice, as at March 2021 and could be subject to change in the future.
 It is provided for professional advisers only.
 Any recommendations are the adviser’s sole responsibility.